 When I saw the picture of the light blue with elaborate beadings dress, the idea of wavy hair down just came up right away.
-I knew it will look good on her; actually, the look was her guests' favorite on the day!
+I knew it will look good on her; it turned out the look was her guests' favourite on the day!

 The last dress was light yellow with gold embroidery, an elegant low ponytail definitely won't go wrong with that!

 Hair & Makeup by Lu